-Gail E. Lees, co-chair of the Firm’s Class Actions Practice Group, is a partner in the Firm’s Los Angeles office.
+Gail E. Lees, co-chair of the Class Actions Practice Group of Gibson, Dunn & Crutcher, is a partner in the firm’s Los Angeles office.
 Ms. Lees has been named nationally in The Legal 500 and The Best Lawyers in America and listed as one of California’s Top Women Litigators by the California Daily Journal and one of Los Angeles’ “Superlawyers” by Los Angeles Magazine.
-She has served as a member of the Firm’s Executive Committee, and she also has served as co-chair of the Consumer and Personal Rights Committee of the American Bar Association and a member of the Board of the Association of Business Trial Lawyers and the Institute for Corporate Counsel.
+She has served as a member of the firm’s Executive Committee, and she also has served as co-chair of the Consumer and Personal Rights Committee of the American Bar Association and a member of the Board of the Association of Business Trial Lawyers and the Institute for Corporate Counsel.
 Ms. Lees has more than thirty years’ experience in class actions and government investigations involving consumer and advertising fraud, unfair competition, privacy rights, product liability, and securities fraud issues.

 Consumer Fraud Unfair Competition Law Act and Securities Litigation

 Ms. Lees has been lead counsel on more than 100 class actions and government investigations involving fraud and misrepresentation claims.
-She also has had extensive experience with securities fraud class actions and derivative litigation.
 Ms. Lees’ significant appellate experience includes representation of defendants in numerous cases before the California Supreme Court and the Ninth Circuit Court of Appeals, including the only successful First Amendment challenge to claims for unfair business practices under California Business & Professions Code Section 17200.

 Publications and Speeches